nxank4/quizleter/README.md

 ## How to Use

 1. **Launch the application**: Open Quizleter
-2. **Load the HTML file**:
+2. **Load the PDF file**:
-   - Click "Browse" to select your Quizlet HTML export file, or
+   - Click "Browse" to select your PDF file containing multiple-choice questions, or
    - Drag and drop the file onto the application
 3. **Choose output format**:
    - Select "Text File (.txt)" or "JSON File (.json)"